imperva/stepping/README.md

 # How it Works
+Let's say we need to implement a simple application that fetches data from two different sources, merged the data based on a business logic and writes the data to 3rd kafka destination.

 First thing to do is to create an Algo which acts as a container and initializer of Steps.
 Than we will Create three Steps:
 - Step1: Fetches periodically data form a DataBase and publish a "DBDataArrived" Subject
 - Step2: Fetches streams of data from a kafka cluster and publish a "KafkaDataArrived" Subject